 Most participants find the course life-changing, and they form powerful new viewpoints and enhanced social networks.

-The principal instructors are local permaculturalists Adam Brock and Creighton Hofeditz, who have a range of knowledge around permaculture theory and implementation.
-This team will be joined by at least one guest instructor each weekend.
+The principal instructors are local permaculturalists Creighton Hofeditz and Asia Dorsey, who have a range of knowledge around permaculture theory and implementation.
+They will be joined regularly by Adam Brock and Ainslie O’Neil, as well as at least one guest instructor each weekend.
 Please visit our facilitators page to learn more about the instructors.

 The curriculum covers a wide variety of subjects.
 Check out our syllabus to get a better understanding of the course schedule.
 This course will not make you an expert in any of the individual subjects covered, although in many cases we go into considerable depth.
 The point of the course is to introduce you to the relationships and synergies among the disciplines that permaculture connects.
 In a sense, permaculture creates an ecology made up of the many tools and concepts used to design sustainable communities.You will learn what these tools are and how to decide which to use, and when.
 The course will show you how these subjects connect.
 Then, after the course, you can go into whatever depth you desire in your areas of interest.